What Does Seal Taste Like? [Is It Fishy or Meaty?]

 The edible parts of seal include their flippers, blubber, and organs.
 According to a study, seal meat is low in fat and high in protein.
 It is also rich in omega-3 fatty acids and vitamin B12.

-What Does a Sea Lion Taste Like?
+What Does a Seal Taste Like?

 How Is Seal Meat Sustainable?